samarth-jangda/HackBMU2019_HackingCoders/README.md

 # HackBMU2019_HackingCoders
-Ideas On Theme Of Health
+Ideas On Theme Of HealthCare

 ***Analysis  System:*** -The analysis  system consists of a dataset for all hospitals of India which helps in finding ways to